amplifiedai/pretty/README.md

 like you did during development with `iex -S mix`:

-* `IO.inspect/1` _et al_ work fine at the `iex>` prompt but somehow not when called from a `:telemetry` handler function or other troubleshooting mechanism... unless you think to look at the log output
+* `IO.inspect/1` _et al_ work fine at the `iex>` prompt but somehow not when called from a `:telemetry` handler function or other troubleshooting mechanism… unless you think to look at the log output

 * The syntax colors aren't working like you think they should, either

-* The inspection width is 80... just like `iex`, now that you think of it
+* The inspection width is 80… just like `iex`, now that you think of it

 Why?
 See the [explanation](EXPLAIN.md).